mdarora/MohitsBookStore/README.txt

 	-fixed err and build succeeded
 0502
-	-got error after running, couldn't figure it out so reverted back to working commit
+	-got error after running, couldn't figure it out so reverted back to working commit 0506
+	-build , working , opened in browser, but still dropdown not working